dami-portfolio/wordle-stats/README.md

 # Wordle Statistics Printer
 Prints wordle statistics for users.

+Note: The following is a very simplistic version, there are many ways to improve it.

 ### The Game
 Wordle is a game in which a user makes a set of attempts to guess at a word.
 6 attempts are provided, else the user loses the game.